DasLab/arnie/README.md

 ## Setup:

-Start by creating a file that includes paths to your builds of all the structure prediction packages you wish to use.
+1. To use Arnie, you will create a file that contains the paths to the software packages that Arnie is wrapping.
+See `docs/setup.md` for installation instructions and troubleshooting tips, as well as instructions for setting up the arnie file.

-*Quickstart*: An example file is provided in `example_arnie_file.txt`.
+Quickstart: an example file is provided in `example_arnie_file.txt`.

-*Full details*: See docs/setup.md.

-Create a variable in your .bashrc:
+2. Create a variable in your .bashrc:

 ```
 export ARNIEFILE="/path/to/arnie/<my_file.txt>"
 ```

 ## Usage:

 See `examples/start_here.ipynb` for example syntax.
 In brief, comparing across packages is simple.
 For computing base pairing probability matrices:

 ```